csswizardry/csswizardry.github.com/_posts/2023-07-24-core-web-vitals-for-search-engine-optimisation.md

 level is:

-**Keep focusing on producing high-quality, relevant content and work on site-speed because it’s the right thing to do—everything else will follow.**
+**Keep focusing on producing high-quality, relevant content and work on site-speed because it’s the right thing to do — everything else will follow.**

 Faster websites benefit everyone: they convert better, they retain better, they’re cheaper to run, they’re better for the environment, and they rank